What is the ApoB Test?

 What does ApoB Measure?

 The four lipoproteins described above—VLDL, IDL, LDL, and Lp(a)—are all atherogenic.
-This means they can all cause serious cardiovascular disease.
+This means they can all cause serious cardiovascular disease by contributing to the build-up of plaque in the arterial wall.
 But LDL particles are by far the most abundant (representing 90% of disease-causing lipoproteins) and also the most atherogenic—particularly when they are small and dense.
 (LDL particle size varies significantly based on both environmental and genetic factors.
 More on this in the following section.)

 Each of the four atherogenic lipoproteins contains a single ApoB protein, which wraps around the surface of the molecule and provides an essential part of the outer hydrophilic shell.
 This one-to-one ratio is important because it allows us to use ApoB as a surrogate marker.
 By tracking the number of ApoB-carrying molecules in your bloodstream, we can track the number of disease-promoting particles.